reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 During decoding, the decoder outputs a single character per time step.
 At each time step, the decoder takes two inputs:

 1. The output vector from the encoder, which encodes the input question.
 This is used to condition the decoder for all time steps.
-2. The decoder output so far. e.g. if the decoder output up to the current time step is `2 + 2 = `, this is fed back to the decoder as an input for the next time step and used to calculate the next character (perhaps a `4`).
+2. The decoder *output so far*. e.g. if the decoder output up to the current time step is `2 + 2 = `, this is fed back to the decoder as an input for the next time step and used to predict the next character (perhaps a `4`).

 **picture of transformer generating ()**

 This gives us a very natural way to integrate our SymPy calculator into the decoding process of a transformer.
+Intermediate steps are valid SymPy expressions, so we can use the following decoding process:
+1. Decode as normal, while waiting for an `=` sign.
-Intermediate steps are valid SymPy expressions, so we can simply wait for an `=` sign, take the expression before the `=` sign, and run it through `parse_expr`.
-SymPy's string output is appended to "output so far", and is used by the decoder to figure out the next steps.
+2. After predicting an `=` sign, take the last expression before the `=` sign, and run it through `parse_expr`.
+3. `parse_expr`'s string output is appended to the decoder's "output so far", after which it is treated by the decoder as any other previous output tokens.
+This means that the decoder will use the calculator's output to predict the rest of the characters.
+4. Repeat steps 1-3 until the end-of-sentence symbol is predicted.

 The animation below illustrates the decoding process.

 **animated gif**